 Arno River in Florence

-Today’s Pictures of Italy capture near paradisiacal tranquility of the Arno River.
+Today’s Pictures of Italy capture the near paradisiacal tranquility of the river.
 Yet the glassy surface belies a current that sweeps both water and destruction under the bridge.

 Arno River starts all the way up in the slopes of the Tuscan Apennines and flows 150 miles past Arezzo, Florence, Empoli, and Pisa before joining the Ligurian Sea.
-Along the way, Arno River passes under twelve bridges in Florence.
+Along the way, the river passes under twelve bridges in Florence.
 The most famous of which Ponte Vecchio.
 The only one to have survived the destruction of the Second World War.

 In addition to witnessing war, Arno River has a torrent history of it’s own.
 In November of 1966 dozens of people were killed as rushing waters collapsed an embankment and Florence flooded.
 Being the birthplace of the renaissance, millions of rare books and works of art were destroyed.
 Least I leave you on a sad note.

 Do you think when Bartolomeo Ammannati built Ponte Vecchio he could have ever imagined how much water under the famous bridge there would be?

 It was such a beautiful calm winter day.
 Florence is pure magic those days.